-A lockable Motor Rated Isolator Switch shall be fitted as close as possible to the outdoor unit.
+A lockable Isolator Switch shall be fitted adjacent to but not on the outdoor unit (as per AS/NZS 3000).

 4.3 Power to Indoor Unit - ISD

 Single phase mains power wiring to the indoor unit shall be taken from the connection on the outdoor unit.